 This leads to healthy, sustainable forests that serve as carbon sinks, wildlife habitats, and spaces of joy and connectivity.

 And when you look at recycling rates, cardboard becomes an even more attractive option.
-Cardboard is the most recycled packaging material in the United States, with more than 93% of corrugated cardboard being recycled in 2022.
+Cardboard is the one of the most recycled material in the U.S., with 71-76% of corrugated cardboard being recycled in 2023.